Mastering Modern Protection, Configuring Intune App Protection Policies in 2025 (Part 2)

 • Violation of local data protection laws

-• Use the Microsoft Compliance Purview solution to define and control data movement
+To address this challenge, organizations should implement the Microsoft Compliance Purview solution to gain visibility and control over data movement across regions.

 2. Lack of Visibility into Shadow IT and Connected Apps